 Please note: You will have to clean up your residence by yourself.
 There is no segregation between girls hostels and boys hostels.

 Different from India.
-In summer temperatures often get as high as 30 °C, but in winter it can get as cold as about 15 °C below zero.
-In spring and autumn, you can expect everything in between.
+During summer temperatures often get as high as 30 °C, but in winter it can get as cold as about 15 °C below zero.
+In spring and autumn you can expect everything in between.
 So you will most probably see a lot of snow in winter and you have to be prepared with appropriate clothing.
 Of course, all student hostels have heating.

 This depends on the university where you will stay.
 Universities from very different areas of Germany take part in the IGCHE programme, so please look at the universities' presentations at this site.